 About the One Book Program

 The Sacramento State University One Book Program selects a book each year to bring together the Sac State community and the Sacramento region.
-The Program offers many exciting events through the academic year.
+The Program offers many exciting events throughout the academic year.

 The One Book Program selects a book that will serve as a catalyst for considered conversations focusing on issues of social justice.
-The books we choose books tend to just push along the edges, so while people may start conversations with feelings about the book or topic, they soon move into thoughtful, intellectual engagement with one another.
+The books we choose tend to push along the edges, so all people from the Sac State Community (students, faculty & staff) and friends and family from the Sacramento Region, may start conversations with feelings about the book or topic to then move into thoughtful, intellectual engagement with one another.

 Dr. James German, Acting Director, One Book Program

 Rheena Munoz, Administrative Analyst/Specialist

 Haben: The Deafblind Woman Who Conquered Harvard Law

 The first Deafblind person to graduate from Harvard Law School, Haben Girma is a human rights lawyer advancing disability justice.
 President Obama named her a White House Champion of Change.
 She received the Helen Keller Achievement Award, a spot on the Forbes 30 Under 30 list, and TIME100 Talks.
 President Bill Clinton, Prime Minister Justin Trudeau, and Chancellor Angela Merkel have all honored Haben.
 Haben believes disability is an opportunity for innovation, and she teaches organizations the importance of choosing inclusion.